-The Power To Know through a Dynamic FILENAME Statement enables The Power To Transform Static Code into Dynamic Code using the INDSNAME SET Option and leads to The Power To Execute the recreated Static Code automatically using the CALL EXECUTE Command. { 3 Try saying that statement really fast for fun 3! } You have seen how 1,469 time-consuming Manual Steps are amazingly replaced with only 1 time-saving Dynamic Automated Step.
+Transform Static Code into Dynamic Code using the INDSNAME SET Option and Macro Variables which leads to The Power To Execute the recreated Static Code automatically using the CALL EXECUTE Command. {© Try saying that statement really fast for fun 0!} You have seen how 1,469 time-consuming Manual Steps are amazingly replaced with only 1 time-saying Dynamic Automated Step.